vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 ## The author

 **[Viquar Khan](AUTHOR.md)** is a Senior Data Architect at AWS Professional Services.
-He has kept this book in print, in public, from the 2017 eight-chapter edition through Version 2.1.
+He has kept this book in public on GitHub from the January 2019 notes through Version 2.1.
 On [Stack Overflow](https://stackoverflow.com/users/4812170/vaquar-khan) his helpful posts have 7.5 million people reached.

 [Mentorship on ADPList](https://adplist.org/mentors/vaquar-khan).
 [ORCID](https://orcid.org/0009-0008-3592-4162) · [LinkedIn](https://www.linkedin.com/in/vaquar-khan-b695577/) · [GitHub](https://github.com/vaquarkhan)